Caterpillar Inc. (CAT) Shares Down Despite Recent Market Volatility

 Conclusion

-In summary, Caterpillar Inc. (CAT) has had a bad performance as of late.
-Analysts have bearish opinions on the stock, with some viewing it as a “sell” and others as a “hold”.
+To sum up, Caterpillar Inc. (CAT) has seen a bad performance recently.
+Analysts have differing views on the stock, with some seeing it as a “sell” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.